OXO Camping Stove

 Owen Hipps

-We began by examining OXO's design choices and identified what makes each object fit into their language and family of form.
+We examined OXO's design choices to build out a visual brand language of their products.
 We looked for patterns in their materials, colors, touch points and curves.

 Gaps in Product Offerings